YuriiPavlenko/Calculatti/readme.md

         `

 11. This documentation was written using **JSDoc** standart.
 This standart is very comfortable.
 Using it you can make links into words, make bold type if you will put your word between  "** **" **yourWord**.
-Best of all, you can put your code between "` `" `yourcode` and it will show in separate disign.
+Best of all, you can put your code between backticks `yourcode` and it will show in separate disign.